Exhibition about Japanese-American A-bomb victims opens at Los Angeles museum | The Japan Times

-LOS ANGELES – An exhibition featuring the U.S. atomic bombings of Hiroshima and Nagasaki opened Saturday in Los Angeles, telling the stories of Japanese-Americans who were in those cities when the bombs were dropped in August 1945.
+LOS ANGELES – An exhibition featuring the U.S. atomic bombings of Hiroshima and Nagasaki opened Saturday in Los Angeles, telling the stories of Japanese-Americans who were in the two cities when the bombs were dropped in August 1945.

-Marking the 75th anniversary of the tragedies, the Japanese American National Museum will run the event through next June 7 in partnership with the cities of Hiroshima and Nagasaki.
+Marking the 75th anniversary of the bombings, the Japanese American National Museum will run the event through next June 7 in partnership with the cities of Hiroshima and Nagasaki.

 During an opening event, Junji Sarashina, 90, a second-generation Japanese-American who was in Hiroshima at the time of the bombing, said he hopes all future generations will learn about the horrors of atomic bombs through the exhibition.